bootstrapworld/curriculum/lessons/Math/functions-can-be-linear/langs/en-us/slides.md

 {layout="LaunchC"}
 # Simple Sequences and Straight Lines

-Complete Part 2 of @printable-exercise{notice-wonder-linearity.adoc} and consider the questions about these two data tables.
+Complete Part 2 of @printable-exercise{notice-wonder-linearity.adoc} and consider the questions about these two data tables.{style="font-size:16pt"}

 Can you figure out what the next (x,y) pair should be for each of them?{style="font-size:16pt"}